sarsimha/CSXL-final-project-/docs/organizations.md

 ### Frontend
 The folder `frontend/src/app/event-reg` contains the implementation for creating events.
 `event-reg.service.ts` creates the EventReg Service that has a method `createEvent(name: string, orgName: string, location: string, description: string, date: string, time: string)` that makes an HTTP POST request to create a new event.

+## Updating Events

+### Backend logic

+In order to ensure that only Organization Executives are able to create a new event into the database, we created a new 'Eli Executive' user in `backend/script/dev_data/users.py` with a role defined in `backend/script/dev_data/roles.py` as an 'Organization Executive', binded as a pair in `backend/script/dev_data/user_roles.py`.
+We add a permission to update an event or get an event by ID in `backend/script/dev_data/permissions.py` for the organization executive role.

+#### API
+`backend/api/event.py` creates the API routes and method `update_event()` to update an event by the ID and put it in the database.
+The method `get_event()` gets the event by the id and returns that specific event.
+Both methods check to see if the user is an Eli Exec.

+#### Services
+`backend/services/event.py` creates the Event Service and has methods `get_event()` and `update_event()`.
+The method `get_event()` calls a SQL query to find the Event with a specific ID from the Events database and returns the equivalent Event Model.
+The method `update_event()` updates the event and returns the updated Event Model.
+Both methods only happen if the user is an Eli Exec.

+### Frontend

 ## Frontend dependencies:
 1. `npm install angular-mat-datepicker`